Director of Conservation and Science

 Follow her work on:

-Rikke Øgelund Nielsen splits her time between the Species360 Science Team as part of the Population Biology Team, Department of Biology, at the University of Southern Denmark – and as the Research and Conservation Coordinator & ZIMS registrar at Terrariet – Reptile Zoo in Denmark.
+Rikke Øgelund Nielsen splits her time between the Species360 Science Team as part of the Population Biology Team, Department of Biology, at the University of Southern Denmark – and as the Zoological Director, Head of Research and Conservation, and ZIMS registrar at Terrariet – Reptile Zoo in Denmark.
 She is working in the interface between conservation biology and data science examining how data from the worlds’ zoos and aquariums can support the decision-making process for captive management and global conventions and treaties such as CITES.
 She did her masters degree analyzing zoos and aquariums through the lens of CITES and their opportunities to support Elasmobranch species threatened by international trade.
 At the same time she worked for the Danish Management Authorities of CITES for several years before starting this joint position.
-Following this, she has been working on the Species Knowledge Index (SKI) Initiative, coordinating the Sharks and Batoid projects.

 Collaborative Engagements